FNNDSC/oxidicom/CUSTOM_SPEC.md

 #### Association

-The TCP connection made by the hospital PACS to `oxidicom` in which DICOM files are received is called a **DICOM association.** During an association, we typically receive one series, which is typically comprised of one or more DICOM instances.
-In reality, the PACS could possibly send us a study, a patient, anything, or nothing.
+The TCP connection made by the hospital PACS to `oxidicom` in which DICOM files are received is called a **DICOM association.** During an association, we typically receive one series or one study, which consists of [1, N) DICOM instances.

+In reality, the PACS could possibly send us a study, a patient, anything, or nothing. `oxidicom` will accept whatever it is given without fuss.

 ## Association ULID Path